You want smart political talk without the meltdowns?

 We all voted for it.

-But no, they don't want to do that because oh, we got Republican governors and people talking about you need to keep Medicaid expansion for a longer time because we did this in our state.
+But no, they don't want to do that because, oh, we've got Republican governors and people talking about you need to keep Medicaid expansion for a longer time because we did this in our state.

 Why is John Kasich demanding this special extra entitlement?

-But we he knew that when he passed uh uh when when he went for the Medicaid expansion a few years ago.
+But he knew that when he went for the Medicaid expansion a few years ago.

-So all we're saying is a real simple way to do this is do what we did before and do what we talked about.
+So all we're saying is a real simple way to do this is do what we did before and do what we took.

-We don't have a fifteen percent corporate tax.
+We don't have a 15 percent corporate tax.

-We don't have the trillions uh incentivized through repatriation uh discount.
+We don't have the trillions incentivized through repatriation discount.

-We don't you know the president is acting at the speed of light and Congress seems to be dragging their heels and it's not getting done, and I'm getting frustrated.
+The president is acting at the speed of light and Congress seems to be dragging their heels and it's not getting done and I'm getting frustrated.

-I felt better after I spoke to Ryan, but now after I speak to you, Meadows and and Dave Bratt, I feel very differently.
+I felt better after I spoke to Ryan, but now after I speak to you, Meadows and Dave Brad, I feel very differently.

 I'm like, what's going on here?